Walk-in outpatient medical detoxification program providing withdrawal management, comfort, support and education for drug and alcohol recovery.

 Identification of residents in the community who have experienced Adverse Childhood Experiences (ACEs) to provide positive social experiences that counteract the negative impact of ACEs and decrease the likelihood of poor adult health.

-Harbor provides pharmacy services for our consumers through Genoa Healthcare.
+In-house pharmacy services for consumers.
 Pharmacy locations at Woodley Road, Commerce Drive, and North Prospect Street.

-Harbor offers counseling in group settings that focus on multiple mental health issues.
+Counseling in group settings with focus on multiple mental health issues.

 Addresses the heroin and opiate public health crisis in Lucas County.
 Presentations are available for agencies, churches and other community groups to raise awareness, provide resources and encourage all members of our community to do their part in helping to prevent prescription drug abuse, addiction and fatal overdose.